ipfs/ipfs-docs/docs/reference/js/api.md

 :::

-### HTTP client
+### HTTP clients

+[Kubo HTTP RPC API](https://www.npmjs.com/package/kubo-rpc-client) is a client library that controls an active Kubo node running through its [RPC API](../kubo/rpc.md).
+  - Use this library to talk to a Kubo node from your JavaScript application
+  - You can also interact with the [RPC API](../kubo/rpc.md) directly using `fetch()` in a browser or a module like `request` in Node.js, but using this library can be much more convenient.

+::: warning Changes to IPFS HTTP RPC API

+There is ongoing work that will result in HTTP RPC API divergence in the future.
+See https://github.com/ipfs/kubo/issues/9125 for more information.

-[JS-IPFS HTTP RPC API](https://www.npmjs.com/package/ipfs-http-client) is a client library that controls an active IPFS node (Kubo or JS-IPFS) running through its [RPC API](../kubo/rpc.md).
+[JS-IPFS HTTP RPC API](https://www.npmjs.com/package/ipfs-http-client) is a client library that controls an active IPFS node (JS-IPFS) running through its [RPC API](../kubo/rpc.md).
   - JS-IPFS will internally use this library if it detects another node is running on your machine.
 You can also interact with the [RPC API](../kubo/rpc.md) directly using `fetch()` in a browser or a module like `request` in Node.js, but using this library can be much more convenient.
+JS-IPFS implements it's [own version of the RPC API](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs-http-server).
   - When using JS-IPFS as a backend, use the [ipfs-client](https://www.npmjs.com/package/ipfs-client) instead to leverage gRPC connections over WebSockets to allow some commands to achieve the bidirectional streaming necessary to have full duplex streams running in the browser.

 All the libraries have the [same interface](https://github.com/ipfs/js-ipfs/tree/master/docs/core-api) for using all the major IPFS commands.
 This client library implements the interface-ipfs-core enabling applications to change between an embedded js-ipfs node and any remote IPFS node without changing the code.
 In addition, this client library implements a set of utility functions.